West Ealing railway station: Services

-A Sunday service was introduced at the station is May 2019.
+A Sunday service was introduced at the station in May 2019.
 Prior to this, the station was closed on Sundays.
 The services to Greenford do not run on Sundays.

 The station was also served by a very limited Chiltern Railways service of one train per week to West Ruislip on Wednesdays only.
-It last ran on 7 December 2022 with a bus to operate the service from the following week.
+It last ran on 7 December 2022, being replaced by a bus service.

 Connections

 London Buses routes E7 and E11 serve the station.